Signed in as:

-Growing up in Dorchester, I was fortunate to learn from my family the value of working hard: For your family, for your neighborhood, and for your principles.
-I am a first-time candidate for office, but working for the betterment of our neighborhoods runs in my family – all the way back to the 1960’s when my grandfather, Richard Murphy, organized all the local neighborhood associations under one united group (Dorchester United Neighborhood Association) to advocate for a park and community buildings on acres of former landfill in Dorchester.
+Growing up in Dorchester, I was fortunate to learn from my family the value of working hard for our families, neighborhoods, and principles.
+Working for the betterment of our neighborhoods runs in my family – all the way back to the 1960’s when my grandfather, Richard Murphy, organized all the local neighborhood associations under one united group, Dorchester United Neighborhood Association, to advocate for a park and community buildings on acres of a former landfill in Dorchester.

-Today we know the space as the Richard J. Murphy School and adjacent sports fields and playgrounds.
-Hundreds of thousands of Bostonians since 1965 have benefitted from his leadership and vision.
+Today, we know the space as the Richard J. Murphy School and adjacent sports fields and playgrounds.
+Thousands of Bostonians since 1965 have benefitted from his leadership and vision of unified neighbors.

-Richard Murphy's pride and joy was founding, through DUNA, a community credit union that made very small, low-low interest loans (what we now call “micro-loans”) to working people in the City.
-The Dorchester Credit Union was ahead of its time, and it is that same sort of Thinking Big for the benefit of every-day neighbors that I will bring to the City Council.
+Papa Murphy's pride and joy was founding, through DUNA, a community credit union that made very small, low-low interest loans (what we now call “micro-loans”) to working people in the City.
+The Dorchester Credit Union was ahead of its time, and it is that same sort of Thinking Big for the benefit of everyday neighbors that I will bring to the City Council.